panicmechanic/ZMD/Readme.md

 - Poison is being appended more than once.
 Something in add_effect() or roll_for_effect().
 Debug it.
 - Fix effect double append, highlighted lines both fire, although maybe not in the same run.
 - Geting an occasional "ValueError: list.remove(x): x not in list" error after check_run_effects().
-- Problem with warhammer splatter and lightning mutationmaknig it not fire
+- Problem with warhammer splatter and lightning mutation making it not fire - give take_damage another variable, weapon.
+    If it is war hammer, and the damage will kill the monster, give it the splatter effect in a function.
 - Make bottom right box display info under mouse on mouse over
+- Give all monsters a speed and heal_rate
+- Fix hunger and resting since speed implementation
+- Add color player red when damaged

 #Alpha TODO: